 - Excessive scrolling versus Excessive paging.
 Try to keep both of this to a minimum.
 Don’t just make people read huge pages in order to avoid paging, and don’t make pages with 2 words just to make people browse through many pages.
 The recommendation is pretty simple, try to keep your content to around 250-1000 words per page.
 If you are selling advertising then go with more paging.
 If you are designing for a retailer then increase the number of words per page instead of the number of pages.
 A good example of this strategy lately is Apple.com.

 - Typography.
 This one is second to color.
-If you call yourself a web designer and you don’t know the difference between sans-serif and serif it would be better for you to not call yourself a web designer: at least until you learn it.
+If you call yourself a web designer – you need to know at least the difference between sans-serif and serif.
 You might not need to know the different categorizations of fonts, but you need to know that some fonts mean more to your design than others. *Note: Helvetica is awesome, no matter what other people say.

 - Top quality images.
 An awesome design with crappy images is like a supermodel with diarrhea, there is nothing sexy about it.
-When you design and you end up needing images, it is imperative to use only quality photos.
+When you design and you end up needing images, it is imperative to use only high quality photos.
 Review your compression, make sure that you use the right size images.
 If you are printing perhaps you need 300 dpi, but on the web, you don’t.
-The average laptop can only display up to 110-120 pixels per inch.
-It doesn’t matter, what it matters is the true dimensions of the image.
+The ppi doesn’t matter, what matters is the true dimensions of the image.
 So for example if you have an image that is 960 by 200 pixels and you put it a box that is 960 by 200 pixels then it is all and good.
 Now, what happens if you take that same image and you put it in changing box?
 Either it doesn’t fit, in which case, you have empty space or you “enlarge” it to fit.
 This enlargement is called Upscaling and it requires the software to make a guess about how to enlarge your image.
 Regardless of the quality of the software it continues to be a guess so is not as good as a true pixel.
 My point is this: use quality photos and images – if you have to decide between too small or too big, go with too big.
 When is time to compress them use quality software to compress.
 If it has gradients use JPG compression.
 If is solid colors and type use gif.
 If you need transparency use PNG.
+Consider also retina displays.
+What that means is that if you have box that is 200 x 200 pixels, you may want to use an image that is 400 x 400px in that box.
+That way, your image will look perfectly crisp in retina displays.

 - Don’t underestimate the power of the road already traveled.
 In other words if you are starting out, it is probably more complex for you to come up with a layout that is compelling and effective than it is for you to take a look at good layouts out there and then build your website based on those.
 It is easier for you to “borrow” a good color palette from a website that already uses color effectively that to learn color harmonies in a day – or at least use Kuhler (by Adobe.)
 It is better to copy the text treatments of a particular section of a website than it is to figure it out.
 Now, believe me, I am not saying go copy websites.
 I hope you understand that.
 I am probably the first to tell you that it bothers me to see when somebody just completely copies a site.
 What I am saying is that you can “borrow” effective elements for your design from other concepts and places.
 In fact, every designer does that.
 We have a trained eye for grabbing colors from nature or from photographs or from experiences but is the same as doing it from other websites.
 Same thing with layout.
 The golden rule is based on nature’s aesthetics.

 If you are an aspiring web designer I wish you great success in your path.
-Remember that building houses takes time to learn and also time to do.
+Remember that building a house takes time to learn and also time to do.
+Same with websites.
 So be patient, and learn from everybody willing to teach you.
 One day you will wake up and you’ll be there: you will be a web designer – so don’t forget to enjoy the journey.
 Hope this is helpful for you – have a good one, until next time!

 Alex_ @ merkados